 1. Rubbing lips with fingers.

-4. Pinching of the lips and the area around.
+4. Tingling of lips and surrounding area.

-6. Light finger slaps.
+6. Light finger spanks.

 This complex is repeated several times in one session.

-2. The poem “White-sided Magpie”, familiar from childhood, will help to work out the entire palm.
+2. The poem “The White-sided Magpie”, familiar from childhood, will help you work out your entire palm.
 Offer your child self-massage in verse.